brc7/brc7.github.io/_posts/2020-12-26-rendezvous-hashing.md

 To use rendezvous hashing, each key needs its own unique server priority list.
 How do we generate a random permutation of servers for each key?

-It turns out that we can directly apply a common hashing technique to permute a set of items [1].
-First, we hash each server to get a set of integer hash values.
+It turns out that we can directly apply a common hashing technique to permute a set of items.[^1] First, we hash each server to get a set of integer hash values.
 Then, we sort the servers based on the hash values.
 The result is a randomly permuted list of servers.
 To ensure that each key gets a unique permutation, we also have to make the hash function depend on the key.
 But this is not difficult - the solution is to concatenate the key with each server or to use the server ID as a hash seed.

 <img src="/assets/img/2020-12-26/max_weight.png" style="display:block; margin-left: auto; margin-right: auto;" width="400">